 The cartridges in the Italian-made faucets we examined were manufactured by Kerox Kft of Hungary.
 Kerox cartridges have, in recent years, acquired a growing reputation for reliability, and are often preferred by European faucet makers for their single handle mixer faucets.
 We judge it to be a good to very good cartridge of proven durability.
 And, again, if it does break, your free cartridge from Artos installs with a minimum of effort from the top of the faucet, so it does not have to uninstalled to reach the cartridge.

 All Artos faucets are available in bright chrome, most are available in brushed nickel.
-Other finishes such as oil-rubbed bronze, polished nickel and powder coated color finishes were available on some models.
+Other finishes such as oil-rubbed bronze, polished nickel and powder coated color finishes are available on some models.